KACT-FM

 KACT-FM (105.5 FM) is a radio station broadcasting a country music format.
 Licensed to Andrews, Texas, United States, the station serves the Odessa-Midland area.
-The station is currently owned by Jessica May Reid and Gerald K. Reid, through licensee Zia Broadcasting Company, and features programming from Westwood One.
+The station is currently owned by Andrews Broadcasting Company Inc., Jessica May Reid, President.
+Gerald K. Reid, is Station Manager.
+Andrews Broadcasting Co., Inc., purchased the station, along with its sister station, KACT AM, from Zia Broadcasting Company, effective September 1, 2021, and features programming from Westwood One.